Richiefinegan11/bookReview/README.md

 Jonathan Munz (Code Institute Mentor) - For his advice, helpful feedback, and reassurance towards the end of this project, as always.

 The Code Institute Slack Community - which was so helpful, especially for this project.
 Viewing other student's projects helped me a lot with my own.
+I would especially like to thank [Lewis](https://code-institute-room.slack.com/team/USRLF3J0M) and [Lige](https://code-institute-room.slack.com/team/UT8PXGLTZ) for their feed back in the peer code review channel

 My friends and family, especially Catherine and Jordan for their very helpful feedback for this site.